 What is beach nourishment?Beach nourishment involves the dredging and placement of large amounts of sand from offshore sand sources.
 The sand is placed according to an engineered plan with specific criteria for a built beach and storm protection.

 How will beach nourishment affect my visit to the Outer Banks?Many Outer Banks areas will not be impacted by the current project.
-However, if you are staying in or accessing beaches in portions of Duck, Kill Devil Hills, and Kitty Hawk between the months of May and September 2017*, you may be affected.
-Beach nourishment is also happening in Buxton on Hatteras Island.
+However, if you are staying in or accessing beaches in portions of Duck, Southern Shores, Kill Devil Hills, and Kitty Hawk between the months of May and September 2017*, you may be affected.
+Beach nourishment is also happening in Buxton on Hatteras Island from June 1 through August 31, 2017.
 Detailed sand pumping location information will be available on the progress map, which will be updated during construction.
 Depending upon the location of the operations, you may experience some temporary construction noise, night illumination, and beach access diversions.
 Please be patient with our much needed project – beach nourishment is vital to our towns’ future.

 The Recycling Department is responsible for processing and marketing recyclable material collected throughout unincorporated Dare County.